Categorical Reparameterization with Denoising Diffusion models: Introduction

 \section{Introduction}

-Many learning problems involve \emph{discrete} choices– actions in reinforcement learning, categorical latent variables in variational inference, token-level decisions in sequence modeling, or combinatorial assignments in structured prediction and discrete optimization.
-A common primitive is the minimization of an objective of the form $\pE_{\targ{\param}{}{}}[f(X)]$, where $\targ{\param}{}{}$ is a categorical distribution, often with a mean-field structure, over $L$ discrete variables, each taking values in a vocabulary of size $K$.
+Many learning problems involve \emph{discrete} choices, such as actions in reinforcement learning, categorical latent variables in variational inference, token-level decisions in sequence modeling, or combinatorial assignments in structured prediction and discrete optimization.
+A common primitive in these settings is the minimization of an objective of the form $\pE_{\targ{\param}{}{}}[f(X)]$, where $\targ{\param}{}{}$ is a categorical distribution corresponding to the law of $L$ independent discrete random variables each taking values in a vocabulary of size $K$.
 The function $f$ represents a downstream loss or constraint penalty evaluated on discrete samples, typically through one-hot encodings.
 Computing $\grad{\param} \pE_{\targ{\param}{}{}}[f(X)]$ exactly is generally intractable: in the absence of exploitable structure in $f$, it requires summing over $K^L$ configurations.
 The challenge, therefore, is to construct gradient estimators that are both computationally feasible and have a low mean squared error.

 Existing estimators exhibit a standard bias--variance trade-off.
-Score-function estimators, such as REINFORCE \citep{williams1992simple,greensmith2004variance}, are unbiased but often suffer from high variance, which motivates the use of variance-reduction techniques most often using learned control variates \citep{tucker2017rebar,grathwohl2018relax}; they often yield useful gradients in practice but are biased with respect to the true discrete objective, with recent refinements such as \reinmax\ improving the approximation \citep{liu2023reinmax}.
+Score-function estimators, such as {\sc Reinforce} \citep{williams1992simple,greensmith2004variance}, are unbiased but often suffer from high variance, which motivates the use of variance-reduction techniques most often using learned control variates \citep{tucker2017rebar,grathwohl2018relax}; they often yield useful gradients in practice but are biased with respect to the true discrete objective, with recent refinements such as \reinmax\ improving the approximation \citep{liu2023reinmax}.
 Continuous relaxations based on approximate reparameterizations, most notably the \gumbelsoft\ / Concrete construction \citep{maddison2016concrete,jang2017categorical}, replace $\targ{\param}{}{}$ by a smooth family on the simplex controlled by a temperature parameter.
-While this enables pathwise differentiation, taking the temperature small to reduce bias drives the sampler towards an argmax map and typically leads to ill-conditioned or vanishing gradients, whereas larger temperatures optimize a substantially different objective.
+While this enables pathwise differentiation, taking the temperature small to reduce bias drives the sampler towards an argmax map and typically leads to ill-conditioned or vanishing gradients, while higher temperatures provide well-behaved gradients but correspond to optimizing a more relaxed objective.